 What is Graphene?

 Graphene is graphite (Carbon) that has been processed to construct a one atom thick layer.
 This one atom thick layer is made up of carbon atoms arranged in a honeycomb lattice pattern that forms a nearly transparent sheet with some incredible properties.
-It is 200 times stronger than steel, yet six times lighter and flexible.
+At a molecular level, it is 200 times stronger than steel, yet six times lighter and flexible.

 to put things in perspective

 *Graphene is so thin that turned sideways it would be virtually invisible*

 GRAPHENE – CHEMICALLY INERT (ON ITS OWN, NOT USABLE IN A FUNCTIONAL COATING)

 You must be thinking… “Graphene sounds amazing!!
 Why doesn't everyone just put graphene on their cars?”

 Graphene on its own cannot form a coating, it is chemically inert and non-reactive so it must be processed in a very specific way that can enable it to form a coating that can adhere it to a finish.
 1

 OK THEN, how do you make graphene into a coating?

 We “oxidize” it!
 Through our chemical manufacturing process, we refine Graphene into a product called “Graphene Oxide”.